 The role of fatty acids in hormonal and reproductive health

 Omega-3 fatty acids may also have beneficial effects on conditions such as polycystic ovary syndrome (PCOS) and endometriosis, which are frequent causes of fertility problems in women.
-By modulating inflammatory processes and influencing hormone metabolism, omega-3s can help alleviate some of the symptoms associated with these conditions, potentially improving fertility.
+By modulating inflammatory processes and influencing hormone metabolism, omega-3s may help to alleviate some of the symptoms associated with these conditions, potentially improving fertility.

 Importance for cell membranes

-+omega 3 DHA Vegan by Plusbaby
+Plusbaby +omega 3 DHA Vegan

 CHF 39.90 Original price was: CHF 39.90.CHF 19.90Current price is: CHF 19.90.